Leodmanx2/sunkell/README.md

 cmake --build build
 ```

 This will generate the build files and compile the project.
 You can find the compiled binaries in the `build` directory.
-The test runner, if built, will be in the `build/tests` directory and the component libraries will be in `build/src`.
+The test runner, if built, will be in `build/tests` and the component libraries will be in `build/src`.
 The build system is not currently configured to install the libraries to a system-wide location.

 ## Usage